Denville Township, New Jersey

-Denville Township is a township in Morris County in the U.S. state of New Jersey, located 35 mi west of Manhattan.
-As of the 2020 United States census, the township's population was 17,107, an increase of 472 (+2.8%) from the 2010 census count of 16,635, which in turn reflected an increase of 811 (+5.1%) from the 15,824 counted in the 2000 census.
+Denville Township is a township in Morris County, in the northern portion of the U.S. state of New Jersey.
+It is a commuter town of New York City in the New York metropolitan area, located 35 mi west of Manhattan.
+As of the 2020 United States census, the township's population was 17,107, its highest decennial count ever and an increase of 472 (+2.8%) from the 2010 census count of 16,635, which in turn had reflected an increase of 811 (+5.1%) from the 15,824 counted at the 2000 census.

-Known as the Hub of Morris County for its strategic location along major transportation routes at the center of the county.
-Denville is notably home to an "eclectic downtown" in addition to four membership lake communities developed a century ago as summer colonies.
+Located at the center of the county, Denville's access to major transportation routes has made it known as the Hub of Morris County.
+The township's location in Morris County has contributed to the growth of its "eclectic downtown", along with four membership lake communities developed a century ago as summer colonies.

-NJ Transit rail service is available at the Denville station, a large three-platform station serving both the Morristown and the Montclair-Boonton train lines, with service to Hoboken Terminal or to Penn Station in Midtown Manhattan via Midtown Direct.
-It is part of the New York City metropolitan area.
+NJ Transit rail service is available at the Denville station, a large three-platform station serving both the Morristown and the Montclair-Boonton train lines, with service to Hoboken Terminal or to New York Penn Station in Midtown Manhattan via Midtown Direct.

 Denville was formed as a township by an act of the New Jersey Legislature on April 14, 1913, from portions of Rockaway Township.